tsifrer/python-twitch-client/README.md

 `python-twitch-client` currently supports Twitch API v5.

+Helix API integration is a work in progress and some enpoints are already avalible in the master branch.
+If you'd like to use the Helix API, install this library directly from this repository master branch.

 If you find a missing endpoint or a bug please raise an [issue][issues] or contribute and open a [pull request][pulls].